danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 Fill in your ngrok forwarding address in the Request URL field, and then `/api/slack/action`.
 This is the URL that Slack will POST a message to when the user submits the feedback modal.
 Recall we setup [ngrok in Part 1](../rails-slack-app-part1-oauth#ngrok) of this series:

-TODO: URL should end with: `api/slack/action`

 ![slack app interactivity enter url](../images/slack-app-interactivity-enter-url.png "slack app interactivity enter url")

 As soon as you enter a valid URL, it will be saved automatically.

 ## Receive Form Submission in Rails

 Now that the Slack app has been configured to POST the form submission to the Rails app (via Ngrok), we need to write a handler to receive this payload.
-In Part 2 of this series, we learned how to use the slack-ruby-bot-server-events to setup a command handler to [receive a slash command](../rails-slack-app-part2-slash-command-with-text-response#receive-slash-command-in-rails).
+In Part 2 of this series, we learned how to use the `slack-ruby-bot-server-events` gem to setup a command handler to [receive a slash command](../rails-slack-app-part2-slash-command-with-text-response#receive-slash-command-in-rails).
 Now we'll do something similar, but for receiving the form submission.
-The slack-ruby-bot-server-events gem calls these "Actions".
+The `slack-ruby-bot-server-events` gem calls these [Actions](https://github.com/slack-ruby/slack-ruby-bot-server-events?tab=readme-ov-file#actions).

-Starting from the root of the project, create the following directories and files:
+Starting from the root of the project, create the following directory and files:

 ```bash
 # The `bot` directory was created in Part 2 of this series